mecid/mecid.github.io/_posts/2019-06-26-animations-in-swiftui.md

 #### Transitions

-As I said before, *SwiftUI* uses fade in and fade out transition by default, but we can easily apply any other transition we want.
+As I said before, *SwiftUI* uses fade in and fade out transition by default, but we can apply any other transition we want.
 Let's replace fading with moving.

 ```swift
 struct ContentView : View {